top of page

 General

-Corridors, gangways, and exits must be always kept clear and not used for storage.
+Corridors, gangways and exits must be kept clear at all times and not used for storage.
 Firefighting

 All accidents and incidents are to be reported.